BalsamicSolutions/AWSUtilities/README.md

 This is a collection of classes supporting EntityFramework 2.X (3.1 coming soon) that specifically target Aurora RDS.
 This includes a cloud Execution Strategy for Aurora, a MySql/Aurora index attribute, a full text attribute (for enabling FULLTEXT), an UpperCase attribute for forcing strings to upper case.
-There are corresponding query extensions (for FULLTEXT) and model builder extensions (for intalling attributes) as well as a DbContext base class that handles all the implementation.
+There are corresponding query extensions (for FULLTEXT) and model builder extensions (for intalling attributes) as well as a DbContext base class that handles the implementation if you dont want to do it yourself

+##ConsoleCore.Demos
+This is a console application with examples of each of the techniques.
+In order to demonstrate the EF attributes you need access to a MySQL or Aurora server in MySQL mode.
+Update the connectionstring in the appsettings.json file to point to that server.
+If you want to test the IAM authentication then you need to be running on an EC2 instance with IAM permissions (https://aws.amazon.com/premiumsupport/knowledge-center/users-connect-rds-iam/) in this case yuou still need to include the username in the connection string but a password is not needed.
+Set the appsettings.json file
+IAM role accordingly.